 When developing a business strategy, don’t think about what product or service you can develop.
 Think about what you can do for your potential customers.
+Marketing should be the center of your business strategy…and here’s why.

 I recently had a conversation with a colleague about how Facebook has grown to become the preeminent social media network.
 It has supplanted Friendster and MySpace as the go-to destination for both consumers and brands.
 But what makes this network so different?